ToledoEM/Bash-blind-rename/README.md

 # TO DO
 1. Manage script with special characters in file name.
-2. Create file with new names to be used as input for manual counting.
+~~2.
+Create file with new names to be used as input for manual counting.~~